Crochet Bobble Stitch Tutorial

 Row 2: sc in 3rd chain and across, turn

-Row 3: bo (see above how to construct the first bobble in the row), *sc, bo*, repeat until the end of the row, ending it with a bo, turn
+Row 3: bo (see above for how to construct the first bobble in the row), *sc, bo*, repeat until the end of the row, ending it with a bo, turn

 Row 4: sc in the first stitch and across, turn